Carryover Cooking

 | 74°C via time at temp | 63-66°C (145-150°F) | 66°C (150°F) |

-Poultry is safe at lower temperatures if held long enough — 63°C (145°F) for 8.4 minutes achieves the same pathogen reduction as 74°C (165°F) instantly.
-Carryover and resting time contribute to this hold time.
+Poultry is safe at lower temperatures if held long enough: 63°C (145°F) for 8.4 minutes achieves the same pathogen reduction as 74°C (165°F) instantly.
+Carryover cooking and resting time contribute to this hold time.
+This matters especially for carryover cooking turkey, where the large thermal mass means the bird stays at elevated temperatures for a long time during rest.

 Pork